It’s a safe space to talk about where things are going or high level discussions about design and how to collaborate and work better.

 Ethics in AI is top of mind for many consumers as well as brands.
 IBM published “Building Trust in AI” that found organizations will “require a significant effort to instill in it a sense of morality, operate in full transparency and provide education about the opportunities it will create for business and consumers.”

-According to an Adobe survey, top-performing companies were more than twice as likely to use AI for marketing as their peers (28% vs. 12%).
+According to an Adobe survey, top-performing companies were more than twice as likely to use AI as their peers.
 García feels that design thinking, human-centered design, user experience and customer experience is all about keeping the user in mind.
 “We still need space for humans to sit down and think, is this the right thing to do for us as a company and for our customers,” says García.

-In addition to being transparent with data use, marketers and developers need to train AI to be more ethical and less subjective.
+In addition to being transparent with data use, marketers need to train AI to be more ethical and less subjective.

 There’s an uninstalled app for that (9:54)

-You’re starting to see people say, Maybe I have too many apps on my phone, why do i need another app, and why should I download your app.
-Having a website or having the ability to create an experience for a user without having to have that friction…it’s going to be powerful.
+You’re starting to see people say, Maybe I have too many apps on my phone, why do I need another app, and why should I download your app.
+Having a website or the ability to create a user experience without having that friction is going to be powerful.

-As of the third quarter of 2019, there were 2.47 million apps on Google Play and 1.8 million apps on the Apple App Store.
+In 2019, there were 2.47 million apps on Google Play and 1.8 million apps on the Apple store.
 The average person uses 25 apps per month and 96% of that time is split between just 10 apps.
 AppSamurai provides some insight as to why people uninstall mobile apps, from a poor registration experience to push notifications.

 App crashes have led to 71% of app uninstalls, while freezing amounts to 76%.
 Research shows that 59% of customers uninstall an app if it’s too slow.
 Why?
-To put it simply, people have too many apps and feel like the constant updating and inability to cultivate the exact experience they need ultimately drives them to the web.
+To put it simply, people have too many apps.

 In fact, 90% of the downloads are used once before the app is removed.
 García sees a comeback with progressive web apps (PWAs), or apps going back to the web, that are reliable, fast and engaging.
 PWAs are beginning to be used more and more by brands and it looks as if they are creating the ultimate user experience.